-For admission to the College of Business and Economics as a full major (except majors in economics) a student must meet the following requirements:
+For admission to the College of Business and Economics as a full major (except majors in economics and manufacturing and supply chain management) a student must meet the following requirements:

-- Minimum GPA of 2.75 in the seven foundation courses or
+- Minimum GPA of 2.75 in the foundation courses or

 - Minimum of 2.50 cumulative GPA after having completed all foundation courses.
 The cumulative GPA is calculated on all college-level course work completed by the student, including any transfer work.